 For what it’s worth, I enjoyed the action in Robin Hood.
 If you found yourself suddenly interested in archery after The Hunger Games, you’re in or a treat.
 And if you’re easily invested in the fall of shady bureaucracies and indictments of Catholicism, it’s worth a look.
 But don’t expect this movie to thoughtfully re-examine a complicated, far-off past, or move us towards a progressive future.

-Robin Hood is out in Canadian theatres now.
+Robin Hood is out in UK cinemas now.